bobleesj/nelder-mead-force-field-optimizer/README.md

 ## Overall Strategy for

 ## Programming Tasks:
+- [ ] Parse the coordinates of N molecules
+- [ ] Parse the coordinates of 3 molecules
 - [x] Determien the number of LJ interactions for N atoms
 - [x] Propose an implementation strategy to optimize more than 2 Ar atoms
 - [x] Randomize initial positions of atoms